 Central IT Departmental Policy Statement

-The central IT organization (see organizational charts), comprised of Academic Technologies, CIT Information Systems, CIT Infrastructure, Customer Service and Support, IT Administration, IT Communication and Documentation, the IT Security Office, the Office of the CIO, and the Project Management Office, has developed specific requirements for all personal productivity workstations (desktops and laptops).
+The central IT organization (see organizational charts), comprised of CIT Enterprise Applications, CIT Infrastructure, Customer Service and Support, IT Administration, IT Communication and Documentation, the IT Security Office, the Office of the CIO, and the Project Management Office, has developed specific requirements for all personal productivity workstations (desktops and laptops).
 These requirements extend to any endpoint used to process or store university data.
 These requirements do not apply to servers, databases, or infrastructure components.

 Follow the process and procedures in this guide as they are requirements for protecting high-risk (confidential) data.

 All operational procedures for information security are based on University Policy 5.10.

 - Social Security number